stdavis/pro-caching/README.md

 ### Anti-aliasing

 I'm unable to generate a cache that uses anti-aliasing for feature geometry or text labels.
 This was originally logged as an enhancement request as a result of one of my support cases (ENH-000136615).
 The enhancement is marked as implemented at Pro v2.8, however, it doesn't appear to be working to me at v2.9.

-Perhaps I'm missing something?
+Update (Nov 2022): A bug has been created for this in at v3.0.2: [BUG-000153899](https://my.esri.com/#/support/bugs/BUG-000153899).

 ### Exploded format